openmovementproject/openmovement/docs/buildax/docs/commands-lrs.md

 # Commands

 This document summarizes the serial command set of the BuildAX-LRS.
-The serial command set is available through the remote `telnet` interface and through the USB CDC (Communication Device Class) serial port.
+The serial command set is also available through the remote `telnet` interface and through the USB CDC (Communication Device Class) serial port.
 The command set and responses are subject to change as the open source BuildAX project expands.

-The commands strings are followed by `[CR][LF]` (carriage return, line feed) in all cases; meaning that you should press the `Enter` key to send a command after typing it.
+The command strings are followed by `[CR][LF]` (carriage return, line feed) in all cases; meaning that you should press the `Enter` key to send a command after typing it.

 _(On Unix platforms, only an `[LF]` is sent- this is detected and handled accordingly.)_